Is It Dementia, Parkinson’s… or Lyme Disease?

 What if symptoms that look like dementia, Parkinson’s disease, or seizures are actually Lyme disease?
 In some patients, Lyme disease affects the nervous system in ways that closely resemble primary neurologic disorders.

-This diagnostic overlap is one reason Lyme disease is frequently missed or delayed, particularly when symptoms do not follow a typical pattern.
+In some cases, the underlying cause is not a degenerative disorder, but an infection affecting the nervous system.
+This diagnostic overlap is one reason Lyme disease is frequently missed or delayed — particularly when symptoms do not follow a typical pattern.

 How Lyme Disease Can Mimic Neurologic Disorders

-Lyme disease can affect both the central and peripheral nervous system, a condition known as neuroborreliosis.
+Lyme disease can affect both the central and peripheral nervous system — a condition known as neuroborreliosis.

 When this occurs, symptoms may resemble primary neurologic conditions rather than an infection.
+Patients may develop:

 • Memory loss or cognitive decline